 - Use calamine lotion and soak in a cool bath to ease itching.

 - Take an oral antihistamine if your provider recommends it for very bad itching.

 MEDICINES FROM YOUR HEALTH CARE PROVIDER

 The whole family or sexual partners of infected people should be treated, even if they do not have symptoms.

 Creams prescribed by your provider are needed to treat scabies.

 - The cream most often used is permethrin 5%.

 - Other creams include benzyl benzoate, sulfur in petrolatum, and crotamiton.

 Apply the medicine all over your body.
-Creams may be used as a one-time treatment or they may be repeated in 1 week.
+The treatment is typically repeated in 1 week.

-For hard to treat cases, the provider may also prescribe a pill known as ivermectin as a one-time dose.
+For hard to treat cases, the provider may also prescribe a pill known as ivermectin.

-Itching may continue for 2 weeks or more after treatment begins.
-It will disappear if you follow the provider's treatment plan.
+Itching may continue for 2 weeks or more after treatment ends.
+It will most likely disappear if you follow the provider's treatment plan.